Cpasjuste/recalbox/README.md

 This repository contains the source code that build the recalboxOS for different boards.

+Recalbox is an opensource project.
+We hope that you will contribute and help us to improve this OS.
+But if you are working on a fork, by respect for our work, we ask you not to integrate our work in progress located on branches other than master.
+Thank you for waiting for a merge on master branch.

 Please use **Issues** in corresponding projects to report a bug or request a feature.

 ## Recalbox Projects